The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: Introduction

-Based on what happens for his $L$-invariant of elliptic curves with CM or with split, multiplicative reduction at $p$, Greenberg has raised the question of whether or not the $L$-invariant is independent of the symmetric power $n$ that you take (\cite[p.~170]{G94}).
+Based on what happens for his $L$-invariant of elliptic curves with CM or with split, multiplicative reduction at $p$, Greenberg has raised the question of whether or not the $L$-invariant is independent of the symmetric power $n$ that is taken (\cite[p.~170]{G94}).
 Our results show that independence holds for CM newforms.

+The appendix is devoted to proving Theorem \ref{thm:appendix}, which provides a functional equation for the $p$-adic $L$-functions we construct in the case where trivial zeroes occur.

 Finally, we wish to mention two ways to extend these results.
-The first, is to consider the non-ordinary situation.
+The first is to consider the non-ordinary situation.
 In this case, the Dirichlet character occurring in the decomposition of the symmetric power does not contribute a trivial zero.
 In fact, the trivial zeroes come from the (odd weight) modular forms in the decomposition.
 This should lead to trivial zeroes of higher order and the determination of the $L$-invariant should reduce to the recent work of Denis Benois in \cite{Be11}.
-The author plans to investigate this case.
+This is investigated in upcoming joint work with Antonio Lei (\cite{HLei12}).
 In another direction, one may pass from $\QQ$ to a totally real field $F$ and consider the $L$-invariants of symmetric powers of the Hilbert modular forms that arise from the induction of a Hecke character of a CM extension of $F$.
 Let us mention that the generalization of Gross' result has recently been studied by Dasgupta--Darmon--Pollack in \cite{DDP11}.

-\section{Notation and conventions}
+\subsection{Notation and conventions}

 Throughout, we fix a rational prime $p\geq3$, algebraic closures $\ol{\QQ}$ of $\QQ$ and $\ol{\QQ}_p$ of $\QQ_p$, and embeddings $\iota_\infty:\ol{\QQ}\rightarrow\CC$ and $\iota_p:\ol{\QQ}\rightarrow\ol{\QQ}_p$.
 The choice of $\iota_p$ determines an (arithmetic) Frobenius element $\Frob_p\in G_\QQ$ (up to inertia).
 Similarly, $\iota_\infty$ gives a complex conjugation $\Frob_\infty\in G_\QQ$.
 Denote by ${\chic:G_\QQ\rightarrow\ZZ_p^\times}$ the $p$-adic cyclotomic character.
 Let $\CC_p$ be the completion of $\ol{\QQ}_p$ and let ${\log_p:\CC_p^\times\rightarrow\CC_p}$ denote the Iwasawa branch of the $p$-adic logarithm (i.e.\ such that $\log_p(p)=0$).